 - Under the guidance of a qualified medical professional, wean off of any medication that could contribute to a chemical dependence

-If you would like to learn more about the effects genetics, sleep, and inflammation, as well as thyroid function, reproductive hormones, and other physiological and lifestyle factors are affecting your mental health, you’ll want to check out my latest book, Optimize Your Body, Heal Your Mind. -Dr. Janelle Louis ND
+If you would like to learn more about the effects genetics, sleep, and inflammation, as well as thyroid function, reproductive hormones, and other physiological and lifestyle factors are affecting your mental health, you’ll want to check out my latest book, Optimize Your Body, Heal Your Mind. or click here to learn more about how we can work together. -Dr. Janelle Louis, ND